thruthesky/simple-sonub-app/README.md

 ````

 * Each app must have its own environment.
+* Each app must have its keystore like in `build-data/keystores/[name].keysotre`.
+  * And the password of the keystore must be saved like in `build/data/keystores/[name].password`.
 * To build,
   * Each app needs an icon in `build-data/icons/{domain}.png`
   * Each app needs a splash in `build-data/splashes/{domain}.png`